kartoza/osgs/sphinx/source/workflows/setting-up-access-permissions-in-filebrowser.md

 ### Deploy the File Browser service

 To deploy the File Browser service run `make deploy-file-browser`.
 The file browser service can now be accessed on `/files/` e.g. https://localhost/files.
 The url will direct you to the Login page.
-Sign in to the service using the File Browser user name `admin` and password `<FILE_BROWSER_PASSWORD>` specified in the `.env` file.
+Sign in to the service using the File Browser username `admin` and password `<FILEBROWSER_PASSWORD>` specified in the `.env` file.

 ![Log in Page](../image/../img/file-browser-1.png)